Mohammedan Sporting Ground

-Mohammedan Sporting Ground, also known as Mohammedan Sporting–Howrah Union Ground, is a multi-use stadium in Kolkata, India.
-It is currently used mostly for football matches and is the home stadium of Mohammedan Sporting.
+Mohammedan Sporting Ground, also known as Mohammedan Sporting–Howrah Union Ground, is a multi-use stadium in Kolkata, West Bengal.
+It is used mostly for football matches and is mainly the home stadium of Mohammedan.
 The ground has a natural grass turf.
 Having facilities such as commentary boxes for radio and TV, press box and air conditioned changing rooms, the stadium holds 15,000 people.
-It is also the home ground of Howrah Union, which it shares with Mohammedan Sporting.
+It is also the home ground of Howrah Union, which it shares with Mohammedan.

 About

 The stadium has galleries on three sides and a rampart on the fourth side.
 The north side gallery is the member's gallery.
 The east side and south side galleries are still made of a temporary iron structure and are designated for non-member supporters.
 The playing pitch is about 100 x 60 meters.
 The club tent and main office are located adjacent to the stadium.
 The club tent consists of a maintained lawn, with benches.